svirant/DonutDongle/README.md

 # How to Use
 - Make sure **"Auto Load SVS"** is **"On"** under the RT4K Profiles menu.
 The RT4K checks the /profile/SVS subfolder for profiles and need to be named: "S\<input number>_\<user defined>.rt4"  For example, SVS input 2 would look for a profile that is named S2_SNES…rt4.
 If there’s more than one profile that fits the pattern, the first match is used.

+- Check the RT4K Diagnostic Console for Serial commands being received as confirmation.

 - The following is from the .ino file itself.
 Refer to it directly for all Options and comments.
 ```
   /*